- > When will the new Mac Pro be released?

 We've had a long wait for the new Mac Pro.
 The current Mac Pro model was announced at WWDC in June 2013, shipping that December, and, for a top-of-the range system, it's looking pretty long in the tooth.
 But here's the good news: all that is about to change.

-In the short term, Apple has announced that it's lowering the price on the higher-end Mac Pro options.
-(The 6-core Intel Xeon processor, dual AMD FirePro D500 GPUs and 16GB of memory option has dropped from £3,899 to £2,999; while £3,899 now gets you an 8-core processor and dual D700 GPUs.
-Click here to browse the options.)
+In the short term, Apple has lowered the price on the higher-end Mac Pro options.
+The 6-core Intel Xeon processor, dual AMD FirePro D500 GPUs and 16GB of memory option dropped from £3,899 to £2,999; while £3,899 now gets you an 8-core processor and dual D700 GPUs.
+Click here to browse the options.

-But in the longer term, and much more excitingly, Apple has announced a completely redesigned Mac Pro - although this won't appear until next year at the earliest.
+But in the longer term, and much more excitingly, Apple has announced a completely redesigned Mac Pro - although this won't appear until 2018 at the earliest.

 For more discussion of upcoming Apple launches, take a look at our big roundup of Apple predictions for 2017.
 And if you're considering buying one of the current Mac Pro models, read Where to buy Mac Pro in the UK and our Mac buying guide 2017.